bevyengine/bevy-website/content/news/2022-01-06-bevy-0.6/index.md

 ![clusters](clusters.png)

-Due to WebGL2's lack of storage buffers, in the interest of cross-platform compatibility, the current implementation is limited to at most 256 lights to ensure lights can fit within a uniform buffer.
+The current implementation is limited to at most 256 lights as we initially prioritized cross-platform compatibility so that everyone could benefit.
+WebGL2 specifically does not support storage buffers and so the implementation is currently constrained by the maximum uniform buffer size.
 We can support many more lights on other platforms by using storage buffers, which we will add support for in a future release.

 [Click here](https://youtu.be/dElYzzNovEk) for a video that illustrates Bevy's clustered forward rendering.